HuskySquare/ext2-Filesystem/README.md

 # ext2-Filesystem
 ext2 filesystem implemented in Linux Kernel.
 Assignment for CSC369 System Programming

-Read the readme file in the src directory to run the filesystem
+Use make in the src directory to run the filesystem

+Read A4instructions.pdf for more details.